byuccl/ddr_rowhammer/radiation2023/DDR4_PARSE_LOGS/DDR4_Results.md

 Events:
 - Much smoother test.
 The UART delay was set to 60 seconds instead of 30.
 3 UART timeouts occured after sending a reading/writing command and getting no output.
+- The test runs the writer once.
+Then the reader runs every five minutes.
+If there are 5 consecutive errors after the reader runs, the writer runs once before the reader runs again.
 - The number of errors ranged from 34 - 2497522.
 - Beginning at 03:42:32 and lasting until the end of the test, the entire DRAM address space was recorded as having errors.